 Connection is a huge part of Victory Christian Church, which is why they made it a goal to not only connect with those who are new to their church, but also with those who are new to Jesus.
 The design makes good use of their "New Here" dropdown menu so that visitors can easily find the category that best suits them.
 In staying focused on connection, Victory Christian Church makes it easy for visitors to read about and sign up for their Growth Track Program.

 It can be challenging to set goals for your church online efforts, but if you want to make the most of your church website, it's something you simply need to do.
 Start by knowing what objectives to set and then figure out how you can design your website to meet those goals.
-If you need help, or inspiration, download our free Goal-Oriented Church Web Design Process eBook.
+If you need help, or inspiration, download our free 3 Features Every Engaging Church Website Has eBook.